Fundamental Limitations of Alignment in Large Language Models: Behavior Expectation Bounds: A Framework for Analyzing LLM Alignment

 In this subsection, we present a key aspect of our BEB framework: decomposing the unprompted LLM distribution $\prob$ into a mixture of distributions, each behaving differently.
 Importantly, LLMs exhibit signs of capturing such decompositions in practice.
-For example,~\cite{andreas2022language} shows empirical evidence that current LLMs can infer behaviours from textual prompts, and that these behaviours affect the text that the LLM generates, and ~\cite{luigi_article} discuss LLMs as a superposition of personas.
+For example,~\cite{andreas2022language} shows empirical evidence that current LLMs can infer behaviours from textual prompts, and that these behaviours affect the text that the LLM generates, and ~\cite{luigi_article} discuss LLMs as a superposition of personas (\ie~a mixture of components, each behaving differently).
 We will use mixture decompositions inspired by such observations, and prove that textual prompts can reweight the prior of the mixture components.
 In appendix \ref{section:clustering}, we experimentally demonstrate that the embedding space of contemporary leading LLMs (LLaMA family~\citep{meta2023introducing}) is clustered according to positive and negative inputs \wrt~behaviors of interest (assembled by~\citep{perez2022discovering}), and empirically show that this clustering approximately corresponds to our analyzed mixture decomposition model, presented hereinafter.

 Notice that an unprompted language model, $\prob$, is a function that assigns probability to strings of text, according to the statistics of the text it trains on.
 Therefore, it can be written as some mixture of components $\prob = \sum_i w_i \prob_i$ by introducing latent variables, for example, the sources of the training data, and each component will be the natural language distribution induced by the specific text source.
-We can then partition the components into two disjoint sets, and obtain a two component mixture $\prob = \alpha\prob_1 + (1-\alpha)\prob_2$.
+As different sources may exhibit different behaviors (toxic, polite, etc.), the induced components may exhibit them as well.
+We can then partition the components into two disjoint sets, sum over each, and obtain a two component mixture $\prob = (\sum_{i\in A}w_i \prob_i) + (\sum_{j\in B}w_j \prob_j)=\alpha\prob_1 + (1-\alpha)\prob_2$.
+For example, $A$ can be a set of ill-behaved components and $B$ a set of well-behaved components \wrt~a given behavior.
+In appendix \ref{discussion:mixture}, we show this summation method indeed leads to a mixture of two distributions, one more ill-behaved and one more well-behaved.

+Note that $\alpha,1-\alpha$ are fixed weights of the components $\prob_1,\prob_2$ in the \textit{unprompted} model's distribution, meaning the initial weights given to each component before a prompt is inserted.
+However, in the \textit{prompted} model, the weights of the components will change, as when inserting a prompt, we will use the conditional probability distribution of the model, in which the components' priors are reweighted, possibly a lot, depending on the prompt (see appendix \ref{discussion:mixture} for details).

 Observe that for any decomposition of a distribution $\prob$ into two components, $\prob = \alpha \prob_0 + (1-\alpha)\prob_1$, the relation $B_\prob = \alpha B_{\prob_0} + (1-\alpha) B_{\prob_1}$ holds from linearity of expectations, and implies that one component is more well-behaved \wrt~$B$ than the full distribution and the other more ill-behaved, \ie: $B_{\prob_1} \leq B_{\prob} \leq B_{\prob_0}$ (or vice versa).
 Thus, focusing on a specific behavior, we adopt the notation: